bcrestel/bcrestel.github.io/_posts/2021-01-23-Notes_for_CNN_course_by_deeplearning.ai.md

 a softmax.
 The rationale behind that is to try and force the network to regularize itself by trying to do these intermediate predictions.

+_Important note_: Inception was the architecture used to introduce [batch norm](http://proceedings.mlr.press/v37/ioffe15.pdf).
+A few other modifications were made to the network though (learning rate, no dropout,...).

 ## Video: Using open-source implementation

+github

+## Video: Transfer Learning

+At least in computer vision, transfer learning should always be considered unless you have an exceptionally large dataset.
+Transfer learning ranges from:
+i. keeping all layers frozen and replacing/training the output layer (eg, softmax layer) ii. keeping a few layers frozen (if you have more data) iii. re-training the entire network, starting from the trained model as initialization.

+## Video: Data augmentation

+In most computer vision applications today, you never have enough data.
+Data augmentation can help "get" more data.

+A few common methods:
+* mirroring
+* random cropping
+* rotation (less common)
+* shearing (less common)
+* local warping (less common)

+Another type of data augmentation is color shifting, where you add random perturbations to the RGB channels.
+Also, there is a "PCA color augmentation" (see AlexNet paper).

+In terms of computational efficiency, data augmentation can be done a separate CPU thread, before passing the augmented data to the CPU/GPU used for training, which is completely paralelizable.

+Note that data augmentation most often comes with a set of hyparameters that also need to be selected.

+## Video: State of Computer Vision

+Less data means you'll need more hand-engineering to get good results.

+Other tips:
+* Ensemble: good for competition or benchmark, but rarely used in production due to the computational cost
+*  multi-crop at test time: compute prediction for multiple cropped version of your input image, then average the results.
+Same problem as ensemble for production solution